AngKhaiPin/Assignment-Cpp/PART2.md

 ### Ang Khai Pin

-1. Fixed some of the game UI, during alien movement and when it ends
+1. Fixed some of the game UI, during alien movement and when it ends.
-2. Implemented zombie movement and its UI
+2. Implemented zombie movement and its UI.
-3. Improved on the rock items, so when alien hits the rock, will print out which object discover
+3. Improved on the rock items, so when alien hits the rock, will print out which object discover.
-4. Improved on the health items, so alien hp is recover accordingly
+4. Improved on the health items, so alien hp is recover accordingly.
-5. Implemented multiple zombies movement
+5. Implemented multiple zombies movement.
-6. Implemented alien attack zombie
+6. Refered to Lester's pass by reference method to implement alien attack zombie.

 ### Lester Liew Jun Min

-1. Major bug fixes on alien movement
+1. Major bug fixes on alien movement.
-2. Implemented the alien trail and when alien turns ends, object will spawn
+2. Implemented the alien trail and when alien turns ends, object will spawn.
-3. Minor bug fixes on zombie movement
+3. Minor bug fixes on zombie movement.
-4. Implemented zombie distance calculation for zombie attack
+4. Implemented zombie distance calculation for zombie attack.
-5. Implemented zombie attack alien
+5. Implemented pass by reference method for zombie attack alien / alien attack zombie.
+6. Implemented zombie attack alien.
-6. Implemented arrow shown on HUD to show which character's turn
+7. Implemented arrow shown on HUD to show which character's turn.

 ## Problems Encountered & Solutions

 Describe the problems encountered and provide the solutions / plan for the solutions.

-1. Unable to retrieve the created vector data for zombie hp, attk, range.
-Solution: Use pass by reference
+1. Unable to retrieve the created vector data for zombie hp, attk, range / alien hp.
+Solution: Use pass by reference method.